The Foyer Creation Project

 • Consider Project Events: Alpha, Open Forums, Guest Speakers, Outreach programs

-• “Work from Church Wednesdays”: co-working space for remote workers
+• “Work from Sideris Wednesdays” for remote workers to use as a co-working space

 • Sideris classes and leadership meetings